Frauds and scams

 Suspicious door-to-door solicitations

-We have received reports of people falsely claiming to be affiliated with Manitoba Hydro knocking on doors and insisting on checking furnaces inside the home.
+We have received reports of people falsely claiming to be affiliated with Manitoba Hydro knocking on doors and insisting on checking furnaces, water heaters, and air conditioners.

 Know what to do if someone who claims to be with Manitoba Hydro insists on coming into your home.